When Can You Feel Your Baby Move?

-You may be anticipating those little flutters that often mean you’re feeling your baby move for the first time.
+You may anticipate those little flutters that often mean you’re feeling your baby move for the first time.
 This is an exciting time in your pregnancy journey!
-Your little one will normally be moving before you even feel them, so you may be asking the question ‘when will I feel my baby move?’ and ‘what does baby movement feel like?’
+Your little one will normally be moving before you even feel them, so you may be asking questions such as ‘When will I feel my baby move?’ and ‘What does baby movement feel like?’
 Read on to find out the answers to these exciting questions and more.

 What Is Quickening in Pregnancy?